pamelafox/lscache/README.md

 Building
 ----------------

+For contributors:

 * Run `npm install` to install all the dependencies.
 * Run `grunt`.
 The default task will check the files with jshint, minify them, and use browserify to generate a bundle for testing.
 * Run `grunt test` to run the tests.

+For repo owners, after a code change:

-* Repo owners: run `grunt bump` to tag the new release.
+* Run `grunt bump` to tag the new release.
+* Run `npm login`, `npm publish` to release on npm.